Meet the folks who make it all possible!

 Rebeca has a Master’s Degree in Community and Regional Planning and Certificate in Nonprofit Management from the University of Oregon.
 She has applied her passion for equity planning in the fields of public transportation, asset building, and now food systems.
 Olympia has been her home for over 20 years.
 She loves making her garden bigger and seeing how much food she can produce from her yard.

-As a GRuB co-founder, Kim has served the organization for more than twelve years.
+As a GRuB co-founder, Kim has served the organization for more than twenty years.
 She earned her BA in Community Development and BS in Environmental Science from the Evergreen State College and loves thinking about and working on the intersection of humans and the natural environment.
 Kim brings her passion for experiential education & food justice as well as her skills in group facilitation & organizational development to her leadership role at GRuB.

 Elise Krohn, M.Ed. is an educator, author, herbalist, and native foods specialist in the Pacific Northwest.
 She is committed to cultivating healing relationships between people, plants, place and cultural traditions.
 During her 18 years of experience teaching in tribal communities, she has worked with elders and cultural specialists to create successful community gardens, food sovereignty resources, a program on healing addiction, and curricula on chronic disease prevention.
 Through leading ‘train the trainers’ workshops, Elise has multiplied the number of educators who are teaching about native foods and herbal medicines in tribal communities.

 Kerensa leads GRuB’s Community-based Fundraising, Special Events and Volunteer Coordination Programs.
 She comes to GRuB with passions for good local food, gardening and building relationships across multicultural backgrounds.
-She has over almost 15 years of experience in the nonprofit world from parenting & child welfare, affordable housing & grantwriting, and project evaluation & management.
+She has over 15 years of experience in the nonprofit world from parenting & child welfare, affordable housing & grantwriting, and project evaluation & management.
 With Kerensa’s international background and passion for inspiring cross-cultural learning, much of her past work has been spent helping people to live successful and sustainable lives through empowerment and inclusivity.

 Wade is a longtime Washingtonian, spending most of his life as an Olympia resident, which is where he developed a passion for serving others.
 He began his career with GRuB as a Cultivating Youth crewmember in the summers of 2000 and 2001.
 From 2005-2007 he went on to serve throughout Washington as an Americorps member through the Washington Conservation Corps.
 Wade is the first Cultivating Youth alum to be brought on as a core staff member of GRuB.